COMP 1020 Lab 2

  Basic objects – instance variables, instance methods, constructors

- Class variables and class methods (i.e. static)
+ Class variables andc (i.e. static)

  Sorting objects using compareTo (Gold exercise only)